mbr/simplekv/docs/boto.rst

   connect_func = connect_gs

 If a section is not present, the tests for that backend will be skipped.

+The unit tests for S3 will be run by travis against a local minio instance, emulating S3.

 .. class:: simplekv.net.boto.BotoStore